Placeholder-Software/wasmbox/docs/reference/code/WASI/process.md

 #### `WasiError SchedulerYield(Caller caller)`

 Temporarily yield execution of the calling thread.
-The default implementation does not support this method.
+If [async WASM](./../../../advanced/asyncify.md) is in use this will unconditionally yield execution.

 #### `void Register(Linker linker)`